What Do Girl Scouts Do?

 Where can I get the books?
 How much do they cost?

-You can buy Journey materials (i.e.books and awards) through your local Girl Scout council.
-The three Service Centers of Girl Scouts of Northeastern New York are equipped with many books, videos, games, program kits, etc. for you to borrow.
-Staff at all of our Service centers is available from 8:30 to 4:30 to answer any questions or to take an order.
+You can buy Journey materials (i.e. books and awards) through your local Girl Scout Council.
+The staff at all of our Service Centers is available from 8:30 to 4:30 to answer any questions or to take an order.
 The Albany Service Center also includes a Girl Scout store where you can purchase uniforms, books, patches, badges and anything else you may need.
 You can also purchase items using our Mail Order Form and our online store by clicking “shop” located on the side navigation of our site.
 You may also download our order form and fax it to the attention of Merchandise Orders at 518-489-8065.
 By placing an order through a Council Service Center, you ensure that all proceeds directly benefit local girls!

 Sometimes, groups use their funds to purchase books for members, or girls who have moved up in grade-level pass their books down to younger members.
 Ask your local library if they have copies on hand that can be checked out.